ubinfie/ubinfie.github.io/_posts/2024-04-02-shared-conda-tutorial.md

 ### Creating the shared conda installation

 First, we create a shared conda installation folder that is read-only for all regular users.
-Shared conda environments therein will be available to all users, but must be created by a sysadmin (or by a user with write-privileges for the conda folder).
+Shared conda environments that will be available to all users can be created by a sysadmin (or by a user with write-privileges for the shared conda folder).

 In this tutorial we'll use `/apps/conda` as the shared conda folder, but please choose something appropriate for your system.